Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Dataset

-The choice of a spatially-developing flow implies an additional degree of complexity in the predictions with respect to the previously-studied channel flow, since the friction Reynolds number $Re_{\tau}$ (based on the boundary-layer thickness and the friction velocity $u_{\tau}=\sqrt{\tau_w/\rho}$, where $\tau_w$ is the wall-shear stress and $\rho$ is the fluid density) increases with the streamwise location $x$ within the sampled fields.
-The highest considered $Re_{\tau}$ is 396, which is similar to the maximum value we expect to sample in our experimental setting.
-We sample the wall-shear-stress components, as well as the wall pressure.
+In our simulations, we sample the wall-shear-stress components, as well as the wall pressure.
 Note that we considered a reference friction velocity at the middle of the computational domain, which implies that the actual inner-scaled location that is actually sampled slightly varies along the streamwise direction.
 However, the variation is within $\pm 0.1y^{+}$.
-Furthermore, the flux of a passive scalar $\partial\theta/\partial y$ is sampled at the wall.
-The velocity-fluctuation fields (whose streamwise, wall-normal and spanwise components are denoted $u,~v$ and $w$, respectively) are sampled at four wall-normal locations: $y^{+}=15,~30,~50$ and $100$.
-Here the `+' denotes viscous scaling, {\it i.e.} in terms of the friction velocity $u_{\tau}$ or the viscous length $\ell^{*}=\nu / u_{\tau}$ (where $\nu$ is the fluid kinematic viscosity).
+Here the '+' denotes viscous scaling, {\it i.e.} in terms of the friction velocity $u_{\tau}$ or the viscous length $\ell^{*}=\nu / u_{\tau}$ (where $\nu$ is the fluid kinematic viscosity).
+Furthermore, the flux of a passive scalars $\partial\theta_i/\partial y$ is sampled at the wall.
+The velocity-fluctuation fields (whose streamwise, wall-normal and spanwise components are denoted as $u,~v$ and $w$, respectively) are sampled at four wall-normal locations: $y^{+}=15,30,50$ and $100$.

-Note that the sampled fields include both the initial, transitional part of the flow and the final region affected by the fringe forcing.
+Note that the sampled fields also include both the initial, transitional part of the flow and the final region affected by the fringe forcing.
 On the other hand, the neural-network models predict only a portion of the field.
 Depending on the size, we can identify two different types of samples, as shown in figure~\ref{fig:fd_and_hd}: \textit{full domain} (FD) samples have streamwise and spanwise lengths of $x_s/\delta^*_0=600$ and $z_s/\delta^*_0=50$, respectively.
-Here $\delta^*_0$ is the displacement thickness of the laminar boundary layer at the inflow.
-The samples do not include the initial ($x/\delta^*_0<200$) and the final region ($800<x/\delta^*_0<1000$).
-When the streamwise length of the samples is reduced to $x_s/\delta^*_0=300$, we refer to them as \textit{half-domain} (HD) samples.
-The grid points considered in the FD case are $N_{\rm x,s} \times N_{\rm z,s} = 1960 \times 320$, while for HD they are $980 \times 320$.
+Here $\delta^*_0$ is the displacement thickness of the laminar boundary layer at the inflow, defined as: